 Pork fresh and raw ham 145 degrees

 Fish 145 degrees

-Shrimp and Lobster is fully cooked when it turns opaque and firm
+Shrimp and Lobster is fully cooked when it turns opaque and is firm

-Using this chart and an accurate food thermometer is the only sure way to know that your food has reached a high enough internal temperature to destroy any bacteria in it.
+This chart and an accurate food thermometer are the only sure way to know that your food has reached a high enough internal temperature to destroy any bacteria in it.